wwwy3y3/coren/README.md

 ### componentDidConstruct(id: String, component: ReactComponent, props: Object): void
 called when component was constructed

-### prepare(): Promise
+### appWillRender(): Promise
 Because we react wont wait for your async code during `import`.
-So a better way to use async related task is to push your promise to an array, wait for them in `prepare`.
+So a better way to use async related task is to push your promise to an array, wait for them in `appWillRender`.

 Take reduxCollector for example:
 ``` js